 - has extensive powers to realize all assets,

 - is responsible for paying the liabilities and allocating the remainder to the partners

 The liquidator also takes care of all the necessary legal formalities and publicity.
-The main purpose of the advertisements is to inform the creditors so that they can submit their claims.
+The main purpose of the advertisement is to inform the creditors so that they can submit their claims.

 Liquidation lasting more than one fiscal year

-If the duration of the liquidation exceeds one financial year, the liquidator shall draw up the annual accounts on the basis of the inventory of the various assets and liabilities existing at the end of the period in three months after the end of each financial year.
+If the duration of the liquidation exceeds one financial year, the liquidator shall prepare the annual accounts on the basis of the inventory of the various assets and liabilities existing at the end of the period in three months after the end of each financial year.